 Because experience rating is based upon ownership, it is necessary to understand how an entity's ownership is determined.
-The explicit directions for determining ownership for the purposes of workers' compensation experience rating can be found in Section II, Rule 9 of the California Workers' Compensation Experience Rating Plan - 1995.
+The explicit directions for determining ownership for the purposes of workers' compensation experience rating can be found in Section II, Rule 8 of the California Workers' Compensation Experience Rating Plan—1995.
 It is important to note that determining ownership for experience rating purposes may differ from ownership determinations made for other reasons.

 Ownership is determined for experience rating purposes based upon the legal nature of the insured entity as follows:

-The named sole proprietor, or individual, is 100% owner of the insured entity.
+The named individual, or individual sole proprietor, is 100 percent owner of the insured entity.

 Ownership is determined as though each general partner owns an equal share.
 Limited partners are not included in ownership determinations.
-For experience rating purposes, an entity owned by a husband and wife is treated as a partnership.
+For experience rating purposes, a husband and wife sole proprietorship is treated as a partnership.

 Ownership is determined as though each joint venturer owns an equal share of the joint venture.